Earn your degree in chemistry

 Through the Martin Science Research Institute, student and faculty teams receive up to $5,000 to conduct a summer research project in the natural sciences.
 A stipend and free housing on campus enables students to make their summer job one of research and exploration.
 You’ll be guided by faculty in an area they know well and have opportunities that go way beyond a typical class.

-Pursue careers in fields such as environmental protection, field analysis, forensics, government, higher education, law secondary education, technical writing and editing, water and wastewater studies and more.
+A degree in chemistry prepares students for careers across industries.
+Graduates pursue roles in environmental protection, field analysis, forensics, government, higher education, law, secondary education, technical writing and editing, water and wastewater studies, and more.

 - Enzymologists